 ☐ We identify what information each cookie processes, including whether they are linked to other information we hold about our users or otherwise involve processing personal data.

-☐ Where personal data is involved, we have ensured that we process this data in line with the requirements of the GDPR.
+☐ Where personal data is involved, we have ensured that we process this data in line with the requirements of the UK GDPR.

 ☐ We have confirmed whether our cookies are session or persistent cookies.